 These are a mix of photos taken with the X-Pro2 and the X-T3.

-I always like to show black and white to see a lenses micro contrast since you can really see the tonal details.
-With a good micro contrast lens, black and white photography will have so much punch and crispness to it, even if it’s slightly out of focus.
+I always like to show black and white to see a lens microcontrast since you can really see the tonal details.
+With a good micro-contrast lens, black-and-white photography will have so much punch and crispness to it, even if it’s slightly out of focus.
 But you do actually get better color gradation as well.

 In fact, some camera sensors actually produce these details better than others.
 That is probably why people generally love Fujifilm and Canon image output.
 I’ve noticed their latest sensors do produce slightly better color gradations and inner tonal details compared to some of the other brands.